TritonDataCenter/rfd/rfd/0035/README.md

 initialization.
 As such, far fewer files are modified and the integration is *much* easier.

-### Modification of cn-agent, node-vmadm and vmadm
+### Modification of cn-agent, node-vmadm, vmadm and node-moray

 The modification of these will be the same or easier than with Option A.
 Definitely no harder.